 WHEN WE ADOPTED SCOOTER IN 2008, my partner and I were curious about the ancestry of our sleek five-month-old puppy.
 Clearly she was a Labrador retriever mix, as the Durham County animal shelter had labeled her.
 She possessed the classic Lab muzzle, along with a dense black coat and an eagerness to please.
 But what else was she?
 With that broad forehead and the mouthy way she wrestled at the dog park, might there be some pit bull in Scooter’s background (not that we would mind)?

 If Scooter had come into our lives a few years earlier, we would have had to rely on educated guesses.
 That was before the genetic revolution began flooding the consumer market with DNA tests.
-Now, in exchange for a blood sample, cheek scraping, or vial of saliva, we are promised insight not only into our own genetic roots, but also those of our dogs.
+Now, in exchange for a blood sample, cheek scraping, or vial of saliva, we are promised insight not only into our own genetic roots, but also our dogs’.
 Anyone can gain access to a trove of information that will supposedly reveal where our ancestors lived and whether we possess risk markers for baldness, obesity, arthritis, or cancer.

 In 2003, the Human Genome Project completed the first detailed map of our DNA, sparking a frenzy of research.
 Ever since, that map has been scrutinized by scientists all over the world looking for markers for every imaginable illness and physical trait.
 But even before geneticists have fully digested these findings, entrepreneurs have begun designing test kits and selling them to the public.
 You can find out, at least according to the marketing claims, a good many things: your odds of suffering a heart attack or stroke; whether you’re descended from Genghis Khan; and even who might find your body odor alluring.